What are the Benefits of an Applicant Tracking System?

 2. Accurate Tracking of Recruitment Metrics

 Recruitment can be a high-cost activity, and executives are rightly curious to understand the return on investment of those efforts.
-With an ATS in place, recruiters can proactively share reports and key metrics on their progress with executives and the board of directors.
+With an ATS in place, recruiters can proactively share reports and key hiring metrics on their progress with executives and the board of directors.

 3. Access to a Large Pool of Qualified Candidates

 In a competitive market, it’s important to post jobs in front of a wide audience.
 The best applicant tracking system vendors will automatically share your jobs with multiple job boards.
-This automation allows your job posts to reach more eyes than they would on your company website alone, or if you had to manage posting manually.
+This recruitment process automation allows your job posts to reach more eyes than they would on your company website alone, or if you had to manage posting manually.

 With paid job ads, you can expand your candidate pool even further.
 Applicant conversion tracking pixels give a granular understanding of which sourcing expenditures are successfully reaching ideal applicants.